vercel/next.js/docs/api-reference/next/image.md

 ### src

-The path or URL to the source image.
+Can be either:
+1) A statically imported image file, as in the example code above, or
+2) A path to a remotely hosted image.
+This can be either an absolute URL, or a relative path to be used with a [loader.](/docs/basic-features/image-optimization.md#loader)

 This is required.

 When using an external URL, you must add it to [domains](/docs/basic-features/image-optimization.md#domains) in